 (2) When the CMV is stationary for 5 minutes or more, the EOBR must default to on-duty not driving, and the driver must enter the proper duty status.

-(3) An EOBR must record the results of power-on self-tests and diagnostic error codes.
+(3)

 MCSAC Recommendation: Given the self-test requirements in subparagraph (o)(3), this provision is redundant.
 Delete (d)(3) and expand the (o)(3) requirement for self-test to define what must be recorded [see (o)(3) MCSAC recommendation].